China's Walvax says has most participants for large mRNA COVID vaccine trial

 Another China-based clinical trial to test ARCoV as a booster dose has recruited more than 1,000 participants and collected blood samples for analysis, Huang said, without saying when the results could be ready.

-Walvax has an annual capacity to make 200 million doses of the vaccine in the form of bulk substance, and the company intends to increase that capacity, Huang said.
+Walvax's facilities have an annual capacity to make a total of 400 million doses of the vaccine in the form of bulk substance, and the company intends to increase that capacity, Huang said.

 (Reporting by Roxanne Liu and Ryan Woo; editing by Barbara Lewis)